Trustworthy-Information-Access/Annotation-Efficient-Universal-Honesty-Alignment/README.md

 ```

 We train three models to validate the effectiveness of EliCal.
 The base model parameters can be found under **Model URL** in the table below.
 The **LoRA modules** and **Linear Head** we trained are listed under **Parameters**.

-> Due to connectivity issues with Hugging Face , we have not been able to upload parameters yet.
-Nevertheless, we have made them available on ModelScope.

 | Model Name           | Model Url                                                  | Parameters                                                  | Parameters(ModelScope)                                       |
 | -------------------- | ---------------------------------------------------------- | ----------------------------------------------------------- | ------------------------------------------------------------ |